The Analogy Of Orchestration In Systemic Co-Design

 Text Score

-Are you listening?
+Text score: Are you listening?
 Are you Deep Listening?
 How do you move from scoring to listening?
 Well, composer Pauline Oliveros taught us how to use short instructions – she calls them Text Scores – to interact and listen deeply.
 What is it?
-A Text Score is a short instruction to engage (non) musicians in an activity. […]
+A Text Score is a short instruction to engage (non) musicians in […]